 \section{Introduction}

 Thermalisation of isolated quantum systems has been the subject of intensive research during the past decade.
-In this context, there is an important distinction between ergodicity where the system eventually explores all accessible states, from non-ergodicity.
-Besides fine-tuned integrable systems whose dynamics is constrained by constants of motion, a seminal example of non-ergodicity is many-body localisation in the presence of strong disorder~\cite{Huse2015,Abanin2019}.
+In this context, it is important to distinguish ergodic systems, who dynamically explore all possible energetically accessible states, from non-ergodic ones who can only explore a limited fraction of such states.
+Beside fine-tuned integrable systems whose dynamics is constrained by constants of motion, a seminal example of a nontrivial non-ergodic behavior is many-body localisation happening in strongly disordered quantum interacting systems~\cite{Huse2015,Abanin2019}.
 Other notable ergodicity breaking phenomena include quantum many-body scars and Hilbert space fragmentation~\cite{Serbyn2021,Regnault2021}.